 The most common issue that prevents data from appearing in custom Word/PDF documents are invalid placeholders.
 Once you have confirmed that the associated question has a value, the next thing to check will be the placeholders in your template.
 To do this, go to your Forms list and select the number in the Destination column on the associated Form.

-Find the PDF/Word Destination associated with the generated document and click the pencil icon to edit.
+Find the PDF/Word Destination associated with the generated document and click the settings icon and then select "Edit".

 On the Edit Destination screen, scroll down to Step 2, and download your uploaded template by clicking the blue link.